 We were on the course for hours on end, traipsing its grassy dips and crests like the penitents in the seventh circle of hell.
 After a time scoring became irrelevant.
 The condition of the course was so abysmal that we spent more time hacking lumps out of it than we did striking the ball.
 During this time a new phrase entered the lexicon: “divotation”.
 It was a physical and verbal expression of everything that was awful about The Plassey: poor course management, abysmal customer service, visceral human savagery.

 This period marks another chapter in my personal history of hero worship.
 The Gibbonses were popular, talented and funny.
 Plus they were non-identical twins, which virtually made them local celebrities in those pre-IVF days.

 With my namesake on the course, it was only a matter of time before someone got hurt.
-It is testament to my ill fortune and youthful stupidity that that person was me.
+It is testament to my perpetual ill fortune, and youthful stupidity, that that someone was me.

 Alex’s driven ball left the club head and struck me just above the ear.
 An impossible shot: impossible to replicate, and horrible accurate.
 At the moment of impact, it felt like I had been hit by a bullet train, a bullet train that was trying to puncture my cranium.
 In spite of this, I was actually lucky.
 Were my head at a different angle, it would have struck me on the temple.
 I could easily have been killed.

 After a brief period of writhing on the grass, swearing and desperately trying not to cry, I walked unsteadily off the course and spent the rest of the afternoon with a raw sirloin steak applied to the side of my head.

 The three-ball carried on without me.
 I’d like to think that they didn’t laugh about it.
 But I imagine they did.